Dnouv/histify/README.md

 # Histify: Your Smart Browser History Assistant

 ## Overview
 This project is a Chrome extension named **Histify**.
 A powerful Chrome extension, transforms your browser history into an intelligent and searchable assistant.
+Built on top of the **Gemini Nano** model, Histify allows you to query your browser history in natural language and get the most relevant answers.
+The extension is designed to be user-friendly and intuitive, providing a seamless experience for users to interact with their browser history.

 ## Project Structure
 [structure.md](structure.md)